-Finally, activities and companies are required in which the share capital share may exceed 49% after the favorable resolution of the respective authority.
+Finally, activities and companies must have a share capital share that may exceed 49% after the favorable resolution of the respective authority.
 It also requires the prior authorization of foreign investment more significant than 49% in the case of a company whose total value of its assets exceeds \$18 billion PsMxs.